 When will WISe be available in my community?

 WISe is rolling out across Washington through June 2018; therefore it may not be available yet in your part of the state.
 Referrals for a WISe screen can be made at any time in counties that have implemented WISe.

-If WISe is not yet available in your part of the state, and you believe your child would benefit from mental health services, contact the Regional Support Network (RSN) or call the Recovery Helpline toll free at 866-789-1511.
+If WISe is not yet available in your part of the state, and you believe your child would benefit from mental health services, use the contact information on this site to make a referral or call the Recovery Helpline toll free at 866-789-1511.